MolSSI/QCFractal/docs/source/user_guide/molecule.rst

 You can also query the molecules in the database with :meth:`~qcportal.client.PortalClient.query_molecules`.
-This function returns a :meth:`~qcportal.molecules.models.MoleculeQueryIterator`, which you can then use to iterate over the results.
+This function returns an :doc:`iterator <query_iterators>`, which you can then use to iterate over the results.
 The iterator automatically handles returning batches or pages of query results from the server.